inuits/elody-docs/mkdocs/docs/csv-import.md

 filename.
 The csv-importer can then update the entities/mediafiles with the values from the CSV file.

+Another possibility could be that the CSV is uploaded to the csv-importer which would return a document containing the representation of the entities/mediafiles in JSON-format.
+This could than be used to POST to the collection-api.
+The consumer of these endpoints can match the filenames in the form with the filenams in the upload-urls/tickets.

 ## Streamlining backend-import with uploads via frontend

 The backend/frontend upload/import funcionality in the current DAMS Antwerpen